fedarko/wotplot/README.md

 ## Installation

-Before installation, wotplot requires a Python version ≥ 3.6; NumPy; and Cython.
+Before installation, wotplot requires a Python version ≥ 3.6 and NumPy.
 If you have already installed these dependencies, you can install wotplot using the following command:

 ```